- 3 cloves garlic

 - 200 g shrimp (if thawed from frozen, make sure you dry them really well with paper towel.
 Excess moisture will make your mix too runny to wrap)

-- 150 g ground pork (regular ground pork, not lean, will yield more tender )
+- 150 g ground pork (use regular ground pork, not lean, for more tender dumplings )

 - 1 Tbsp soy sauce